 Plan your Cloud migration

-The Confluence Cloud Migration Assistant lets you migrate your Confluence users from Server to Cloud.
+The Confluence Cloud Migration Assistant lets you migrate your Confluence users from Server or Data Center to Cloud.
 You can migrate users on their own or with space data.

 Before finalizing your migration plan, we recommend choosing a user migration method that works for your set up, especially if you’re using a third-party identity provider.
 Learn more about user migration strategies